lmcjt37/random-user-api/README.md

 - Retrieves all users from the database.

 ###/get-user
-- Presents you with a simple form allowing you to enter a name and search the database for matches.
+- Presents you with a simple form allowing you to search the database for matches on either firstName, lastName or UID.

+###/delete-user
+- Presents you with a simple form allowing you to delete a matching UID from the database (Use /get-users to fetch a list of current users in the database).

 ##Contributions